dan-fritchman/Thesis/content.md

 In addition to being of constrained rectilinear shapes, each Tetris layout includes implicit "blockage" throughout its x-y outline area, and from its topmost z-axis layer down.
 Each block therefore owns the entirety of its internal volume; no "route-through" is permitted.

 These rules reduce the space of allowable block-level shapes and outlines, to the benefit of a substantially streamlined connection model and set of semantics.
-Tetris layouts are built atop a background z-axis `Stack`, conceptually analogous to that of popular digital PnR tools, or to the content of popular technolog-LEF data.
+Tetris layouts are built atop a background z-axis `Stack`, conceptually analogous to that of popular digital PnR tools, or to the content of popular technology-LEF data.
 Each `Stack` principally defines a set of routing and via layers and rules there-between.
 Routing is always unidirectional per layer; all layers are annotated as either horizontal or vertical.
 Adjacent routing layers are always of orthogonal routing direction.

 The combination allows for each Tetris connection to be specified as a small set of integer values.
 Tetris blocks have three allowable categories of locations for ports: